-In terms of sectoral coverage, most national and sub-national actors have a standardised approach to scoping net zero, following the IPCC’s guidelines for calculating national greenhouse gas inventories, bounded geographically (emissions that occur within a given territory).
+In terms of activity coverage, most national and sub-national actors have a standardised approach to scoping net zero, following the IPCC’s guidelines for calculating national greenhouse gas inventories, bounded geographically (emissions that occur within a given territory).

 ● Scope 1 – direct company owned or controlled emissions occurring at source